47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-One of the most important feature sof the tempalte DSL
+One of the most important features of Arrow-meta is the **template DSL**.

-The template DSL offers a bidirectional to go from PSI-to-template trees and back without preserving type information.
+The **template DSL** offers bidirectional PSI-to-template trees and back without preserving type information.

 This way, we are not forced to work with strings across code generation.